- the information identifying you that we collect;

 - enable you to participate in our surveys, contests, or trainings;

-- administer our Site;
+- administer our Site or the Services;

-- ensure the security of our services and our Site;
+- ensure the security of our Services and our Site;

 - comply with any procedures, laws and regulations which apply to us – this may include where we reasonably consider it is in our legitimate interests or the legitimate interests of others to comply, as well as where we are legally required to do so; and

-- establish, exercise or defend our legal rights – this may include where we reasonably consider it is in our legitimate interests or the legitimate interests of others, as well as where we are legally required to do so.
+- establish, exercise, or defend our legal rights – this may include where we reasonably consider it is in our legitimate interests or the legitimate interests of others, as well as where we are legally required to do so.

-Additional information about COLLABORATE Space services
+Additional Information About COLLABORATE Space Services

 Some of this information may be shared with other meeting participants.
 For example, all messages and content you share in a meeting, including Personal Data about you or others, will be available to all other participants in that meeting (unless you elect to chat with a subset of meeting participants).
-If you invite another user who is not already in the meeting, when that user tries to join the meeting he or she will be able to see the list of other users in the meeting, as well as other invitees joining the meeting.
+If you invite another user who is not already in the meeting, when that user tries to join the meeting, he or she will be able to see the list of other users in the meeting, as well as other invitees joining the meeting.

 Your use of certain product features will result in the sharing or publication of some of your Personal Data.
 For example, if you participate in a COLLABORATE Space discussion forum or chat room, you should be aware that the information you provide there will be made broadly available to others, who have access to that discussion forum or chat room.

 We may collect information about your broad geographic location (city-level location) when you are using our Services or have them installed on your device.
 We use this information for service-related purposes (such as optimizing your connection to our data center), supporting compliance (such as by telling us where you’re located, which can determine what laws or regulations apply to you.
-We do not “track” you using location data and we only use this information in connection with providing the best experience with the services to you.
+We do not “track” if you are using location data and we only use this information in connection with providing the best experience with the services to you.